 The Business Enterprise Tax (BET) was enacted in the mid-1990's by the State of New Hampshire.
 It is a broad-based business tax with the major component of the BET is compensation paid to employees.
 The BET also taxes interest paid.
 However, the only other addition to the BET base is dividends paid to shareholders.
 Thus, it does not attempt to tax corporate profits.
 New Hampshire has a separate corporate profits tax.
 The tax is paid by businesses of all types (i.e., corporations, partnerships, proprietorships) but businesses with less than \$150,000 in gross receipts or less than \$75,000 in taxable base are exempt.
-For tax periods ending before December 31, 2016, the tax rate is 0.75 percent.
-The tax rate reduces as follows:
+The tax rate is currently .75 percent.